 Seasonal cooking: ingredients for autumn and winter

-Fill your plate with the fresh fruit and vegetables that are in season right now and enjoy healthy, seasonal dishes that will put a smile on your face – whatever the weather.
+Filling your plate with the fresh fruit and vegetables that are in season right now help bring variety into your diet and eat local ingredients.

 Filling your fruit bowl

-When January rolls around, be sure to stock up on oranges, lemons and rhubarb, which grow happily in the depths of winter.
+When January rolls around, be sure to stock up on oranges and lemons, which grow happily in the depths of winter.
 This also happens to be the ideal time to treat yourself to pears and grapefruit, which will be at their juiciest during the colder months.

 Give yourself a great dose of sunshine and energy even when it’s grey outside, with a big, seasonal fruit salad.